bitgoldcoin-project/bitgoldcoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run Bitgoldcoin-qt.exe.
+Unpack the files into a directory and run bitgoldcoin-qt.exe.

 Bitgoldcoin-Qt is the original Bitgoldcoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Bitgoldcoin transactions;